Updated: February 6, 2026

 Independent living communities

-You’ll find an array of independent living Portugal retirement communities, where residents are part of a community, but usually will have their own independent living apartments or independent living units.
+You’ll find an array of independent senior living communities in Portugal, where elderly residents are part of a community, but usually have their own independent living apartments or units.
 They will also have communal amenities, such as a shared swimming pool, fitness center, and so on.
-This form of retirement community is perfect for a maintenance free lifestyle.

 - Rehabilitation services